Find below answers to some of the most commonly asked questions related to admissions.

 May I defer my enrollment at the Graduate School of Arts and Sciences?

 The Graduate School offers admission with the expectation that students will matriculate in the semester specified during the application process.
 If extraordinary circumstances will prevent you from matriculating, you may submit a request to defer your enrollment for up to one calendar year.
-Click here to learn more about requesting a deferral.
+In this time of COVID-19, it is a given that we are in extraordinary circumstances.
+If you wish or need to defer for one year (until August 2021), you are welcome to do so.
+Most, but not all, departments are also able to accommodate a one-semester deferral (until January 2021) as well.
+Please consult with your Director of Graduate Studies or Program Director to confirm that this option is available.

 How can I arrange a campus tour and attend an open house?